terraform-google-modules/terraform-google-sap/README.md

 A service account with the following roles must be used to provision the resources of each submodule:

+- Compute Admin: `roles/compute.admin`

+A service account with the following roles must be used in variable `service_account_email`:

 - Stackdriver Metadata writer: `roles/stackdriver.resourceMetadata.writer`
 - Compute Network admin: `roles/compute.networkAdmin`
 - Log writer: `roles/logging.logWriter`